mhaugrud/msumcspy/_sources/MoreAboutIteration/ThewhileStatement.rst

 	for the loop to terminate.
 Since we do not necessarily know when this will happen, it creates what we call **indefinite iteration**.
 Indefinite iteration simply means that we don't know how many times we will repeat but eventually the condition controlling the iteration will fail and the iteration will stop.
 (Unless we have an infinite loop which is of course a problem)

 What you will notice here is that the ``while`` loop is more work for you --- the programmer --- than the equivalent ``for`` loop.
 When using a ``while`` loop you have to control the loop variable yourself.
 You give it an initial value, test for completion, and then make sure you change something in the body so that the loop terminates.

-So why have two kinds of loop if ``for`` looks easier?
-This next example shows an indefinite iteration where we need the extra power that we get from the ``while`` loop.
+.. admonition:: Modify the program ...

+   There are three activities that must be done so that a while loop works properly.
+You must

+   1. **initialize** the loop variable (before the while statement)

+   2. **test** the loop variable (in the while statement condition)

+   3. **modify** the loop variable (in the body of the while loop)

+   Return to active code **iti** and type comments at the end of the lines where these activities are performed.

+   - At the end of line 5, type ``# initialize loop variable``.

+   - At the end of line 6, type ``# test loop variable``.

+   - At the end of line 8, type ``# modify loop variable``.
+Run.